The Jeep Wrangler 4xe Is the Least Fuel-Efficient Plug-in Hybrid SUV on the Market

 While a 49 mpg rating would be excellent when using gas, the 4xe only has a combined EPA rating of 20 mpg when not tapping into its electric power.
 According to Edmunds, that’s the same fuel economy rating as the standard gas-powered Wrangler.

 How does the Wrangler 4xe compare to its competition?

 Although 49 MPGe might seem like impressive fuel economy, the Jeep Wrangler 4xe pales compared to other consumer brands.
-The Ford Escape PHEV and the Kia Niro PHEV both have combined EPA ratings over 100 MPGe, according to Edmunds.
-The 2022 Toyota RAV4 Prime isn’t far behind, with a combined MPGe of 94.
+The Ford Escape PHEV and the Kia Niro PHEV both have combined EPA ratings of 100 MPGe, according to Edmunds.
+The 2022 Toyota RAV4 Prime isn’t far behind, with a combined MPGe of.
 Edmunds lists the 2022 Mitsubishi Outlander PHEV as a bit worse in fuel economy, coming in at a combined EPA rating of 74 MPGe.
-Still, 70 MPGe is far better fuel economy than the Wrangler 4xe’s 49 MPGe.
+Still, 70 MPGe is far better fuel economy than the 4xe’s 49 MPGe.

-Although it might appear that the Jeep Wrangler 4xe is the worst efficient PHEV on the market, True Car‘s evaluations state some luxury brands’ attempts at PHEVs might be worse.
+Although the 4xe might be the worst efficient PHEV on the market, True Car’s evaluations state some luxury brands’ attempts at PHEVs might be worse.
 The 2022 Land Rover Range Rover Sport PHEV only has a combined EPA of 42 MPGe and starts at $72,250.
 Likewise, the 2022 Audi Q5 PHEV has had subpar ratings.
 Depending on the function and features drivers are looking for, there are many options in the PHEV market.